evanalyticsalex/Healthcare_Reporting_Infrastructure_V1/README.md

 - ✅ Empower internal teams to make faster, more informed decisions
 - ✅ Scale data workflows as new therapeutic areas, partners, and programs come online

-> If desired, I can mock this into a DBT repo layout or diagram the Airflow + Tableau integration pipeline to demonstrate how I'd execute this plan from Day 1.